katrinio/roll/docs/architecture.md

 | `rl stock edit` | global config, workspace, roll, vocabulary | roll, vocabulary | no | single-roll editing |
 | `rl batch` | global config, workspace, roll | roll | no | batch update |

+These scopes are deliberate:

+- `rl stock edit` is the manual, one-roll editor;
+- `rl batch` is the bulk editor;
+- `rl normalize` is for structural cleanup and normalization;
+- `rl doctor` is for diagnostics and safe repair.

 ## Lifecycle

 ```